Foreign policy of the Rafael Correa administration: India

 On 16 November 2008, Foreign Minister Maria Isabel Salvador met her Indian counterpart, Pranab Mukherjee, with a close relationship in oil and defence between these geographically distant countries high on the agenda.
 On the oil front, the new government in Ecuador reversed an earlier revenue-sharing agreement with Western oil companies and sought to strike a new partnership agreement with state-owned ONGC Videsh.

 In the defence sector, Ecuador became the first country to sign a contract for purchasing the Indian made Dhruv helicopter of which one will be for use by Correa.
 The Indian embassy appointed a Military Attache amid brighter prospect for cooperation and more defence exports, as Ecuador has agreed to be the servicing hub in South America for Indian defence equipment.

 Iran

 Ecuador and Iran resumed diplomatic relations in the first year of Correa presidency.
 In December 2008, Correa visited Tehran and signed several agreements.
 Responding to the intrusion of Colombian forces earlier that year, Correa is reported to have discussed the possibility of an arms deal with Iran.
 As a member of ALBA, Correa participated in a joint declaration of support to the Ahmadinejad government in June 2009.

 Venezuela

 Ecuador officially joined the Bolivarian Alliance for the Americas, a Venezuelan-initiated regional cooperation initiative, in June 2009.

-In March 2010 Venezuela and Ecuador announced the creation of a number of bi-national projects and companies.
-Venezuela and Ecuador had already collaborated on oil and gas projects; Venezuela had also supported the 2007 creation of Ecuador TV.